 Hawk Mountain (Jastrzębia Góra)

-Willa Pawłowicz was one of the first houses on Jastrzębia Góra, a well-known seaside resort on the Polish Baltic coast.
+Willa Pawłowicz was one of the first houses on Jastrzębia Góra, a well-known seaside resort on the Polish Baltic Coast.
 It was designed and built by Kazimierz Pawłowicz between 1921-1922.
 The family would spend the summer holidays there until the war, when it was abandoned and occupied by gipsy families.
-It has now been renovated.
+It was renovated after a fire in 2005.

 View from Jastrzębia Góra – today’s intersection of Rozewska and Promenada Światowid.
-Houses in the foreground: “Kaszubka” (on the left) and Kazimierz Pawłowicz’s villa (now rebuilt after a fire in 2005).
+Houses in the foreground: “Kaszubka” (on the left) and Kazimierz Pawłowicz’s villa (now renovated).

 Books

-Prace Zarządy Żeglugi i Dróg Wodnych Nakładem Banku Kredytowego.
-Warszawa – 1919
+- Drogi wodne Polski – Prace Zarządy Żeglugi i Dróg Wodnych Nakładem Banku Kredytowego.
+Warszawa – 1919.

 Sources